Silk Line~Summoning the Humingbird

-The sounds on many rivers allow us to fall into a somewhat hypnotic state and transports our senses to a more serene and most often inquisitive place.
+The sounds of many rivers allow us to fall into a hypnotic state and transport our senses to a more serene, and most often inquisitive, place.
 If we step away from all of the digital madness in the world today and find ourselves completely alone on a river there is a very noticeable difference in heart rate, thought patterns, and levels of concentration.
 Most noticeable of all is that time has little or no measurable bearing.
-The position of our shadow or the waters angle of reflection is really the only que when it comes to relative time.
-The sounds that a fisherman makes is somewhat limited, I suppose that's why I come across so much shy wild life from one season to the next.
+The position of our shadow, or the angle of reflection of the water, is really the only cue when it comes to relative time.
+The sounds that a fisherman makes are somewhat limited; I suppose that's why I come across so much shy wildlife from one season to the next.
 Fox, Heron, deer, the elusive badger, and turkey are all the usual suspects.
-This past season two coyotes came sloshing across the river twenty or so feet in front of me with absolutely no inhibition.
-Recently an unlikely visitation of a hummingbird has kept me thinking about the qualities of silk fly line.
+This past season, two coyotes came sloshing across the river, twenty or so feet in front of me, with absolutely no inhibition.
+Recently, an unexpected visit from a hummingbird has kept me thinking about the qualities of silk fly line.

-One morning this season while casting in the middle of a riffle on a small stream near my home I heard a low pitched humming noise.
+One morning this season, while casting in the middle of a riffle on a small stream near my home, I heard a low-pitched humming noise.
 The sound startled me because it came so quickly.
-Like an on-off switch the humm came and went.
-I quickly realised I was being visited by a hummingbird.
-As soon as I casted the hummingbird would come back and dance above my rod tip.
-So I paused for about thirty seconds and the hummingbird disappeared.
-I false casted a few times and there he was again dancing on top of the rod tip as though he was trying to summon me.
-I decided to pull line in instead of casting and the sound attracted the bird again.
-When I stopped pulling he became disinterested and flew off.
-I’m no ornithologist but there is obviously a sound silk makes running through a fly rod that attracts the hummingbird!
-I ruled out the motion of the rod while casting.
-Again it only danced on the tip when the line flowed in and out of the guides.
-Because silk line (not coated silk) has a subtle textured surface it acts much like a stringed instrument does such as a viola or cello.
-When the two surfaces meet causing friction a discernible sound is made.
+Like an on-off switch, the hum came and went.
+I quickly realized I was being visited by a hummingbird.
+As soon as I cast, the hummingbird would come back and dance above my rod tip.
+So I paused for about thirty seconds, and the hummingbird disappeared.
+I false casted a few times, and there he was again dancing on top of the rod tip as though he was trying to summon me.
+I decided to pull the line in instead of casting, and the sound attracted the bird again.
+When I stopped pulling, he became disinterested and flew off.
+I’m no ornithologist, but there is obviously a sound silk makes running through a fly rod that attracts the hummingbird!
+I ruled out the rod's motion while casting.
+Again, it only danced on the tip when the line flowed in and out of the guides.
+Because silk line (uncoated silk) has a subtly textured surface, it acts much like a stringed instrument, such as a viola or cello.
+When the two surfaces meet and cause friction, a discernible sound is made.

-I fell in love with silk line the first time I casted it.
-Over the years I have found a specific line made in Italy that I have settled on being the best in my opinion and works remarkably well with my bamboo rods.
-The lines make a certain subtle “zipper” sound when the line slides through the guides.
-The heft and density of the line is so subtle that I feel I could never return to casting plastic lines with the same level of enthusiasm.
-I compare it to the sound an electric keyboard makes as opposed to a real piano.
-There are subtleties that cannot be denied.
-I suppose I will never know what that hummingbird was thinking I’d like to think he could simply recognise the sounds of a well crafted silk fly line.
+I fell in love with silk line the first time I cast it.
+Over the years, I use mostly Terenzio silk lines from Italy.
+I use Terenzio's line to test and evolve all of my tapers, since they are true-to-weight lines that also come in half-sizes.
+The lines create a distinct, subtle “zipper” sound as they slide through the guides.
+The heft and density of the line is so slight that I feel I could never return to casting plastic lines with the same level of enthusiasm.
+I compare it to the sound an electric keyboard makes, rather than a real piano.
+Some subtleties cannot be denied.
+I suppose I will never know what that hummingbird was thinking.
+I’d like to think he could simply recognize the sounds of a well-crafted silk fly line.

 The Hummingbird